The Stewart Copeland Anthology

 The Stewart Copeland Anthology is a compilation album by Stewart Copeland, released in 2007.
 It is the third anthological album about the solo work of a member of The Police after Sting's Fields of Gold: The Best of Sting 1984–1994 (1994) and Andy Summers' The X Tracks (2004).

+Critical reception

+Allmusic in praise of the album wrote, Ranging across Copeland's various projects, (this) gives a comprehensive and compelling look into the musical sensibility of this much-heralded percussionist...Copeland's skill with melody and arrangement are striking, but it's his yen for exotic rhythms, and his unparalleled skill on the skins, that makes this set a winner."

 Contents

 The Stewart Copeland Anthology is a fairly comprehensive overview of Copeland's solo work.
 It features mostly film music as well as three singles Copeland has released over the course of his career ("Too Kool to Kalypso" from his studio albums Klark Kent: Music Madness from the Kinetic Kid; "Don't Box Me In" from Rumble Fish; and "Koteya" from The Rythmathist).
 A live version of "The Equalizer", originally released as a single form the album The Equalizer & Other Cliff Hangers is also included.
 The album features two previously unreleased songs, "Look Up" (with vocals by Martina Topley-Bird) and "Slither".